tstack/lnav/docs/source/sqlext.rst

 The DB view has the following display features:

 * Column headers stick to the top of the view when scrolling.
-* A stacked bar chart of the numeric column values is displayed underneath the rows.
-Pressing :kbd:`TAB` will cycle through displaying no columns, each individual column, or all columns.
-* JSON columns in the focused row can be pretty-printed by pressing :kbd:`p`.
+* Numeric columns contain a bar chart of the values.
+* Pressing :kbd:`p` opens an overlay with the columns and the values from the focused row in a vertical orientation for easier reading.
+Columns with JSON objects/arrays are pretty-printed with bar-charts for numeric values as well.
 The display will show the value and JSON-Pointer path that can be passed to the `jget`_ function.
+* With the overlay open, pressing :kbd:`CTRL-]` will focus into it.
+Then, you can select a column and copy its contents by pressing :kbd:`c` or hide/show it by pressing the space bar.
+You can also hide/show a column by clicking on the diamond on the left side.
 * Table cells can be styled by adding a :code:`__lnav_style__` column to the query.
 This column must be a JSON object with the key `columns` that contains the the column names to be styled and the :ref:`style